exercism/v3/languages/common-lisp/exercises/concept/pizza-pi/.docs/instructions.md

-Lilly, a culinarily-inclined Lisp Alien, wants to throw a pizza party for herself and some friends but, wanting to make the most of her ingredients, would like to know exactly how much of each component she'll need before starting.
+Lilly, a culinarily-inclined Lisp Alien, wants to throw a pizza party for themselves and some friends but, wanting to make the most of their ingredients, would like to know exactly how much of each component they'll need before starting.

 To solve this problem, Lilly has drafted a program to automate some of the planning but needs your help finishing it.
 Will you help Lilly throw the